 Although this kind of therapy can be effective for any age group it is often useful in helping young people who are dealing with behavioral issues or social problems.
 The physical and emotional challenges of activities in the the wilderness can help people build confidence and learn to cope with difficult situations.
 It offers people a way to quickly experience personal growth through facing risks and actively solving problems.

-Outdoor Adventures and Activities
+Benefits of Outdoor Adventures and Activities as Therapy

 Outdoor adventures are a way to engage patients on many different cognitive, affective and behavioral levels.
 There are many health programs that allow people to spend time outdoors and safely experience adventure therapy with the help of a professional therapist.
 Clients in these programs, especially young people tend to have very positive results that last well after they leave the treatment program.